godotengine/godot-docs/learning/step_by_step/resources.rst

 Loading scenes
 --------------
 Scenes are also resources, but there is a catch.
-Scenes saved to disk are resources of type :ref:`PackedScene <class_PackedScene>`, this means that the scene is packed inside a resource.
+Scenes saved to disk are resources of type [PackedScene](class_packedscene).
+This means that the scene is packed inside a resource.

 To obtain an instance of the scene, the method :ref:`PackedScene.instance() <class_PackedScene_instance>`